 Health and Safety Officers are responsible for ensuring that employees comply with health and safety legislation and that safety policies are practiced and adhered too.
 They will carry out risk assessments, site inspections, provide training and make sure that any incidents are recorded correctly.

-You'll usually need a a degree, MSc or postgraduate diploma recognised by the Institution of Occupational Safety and Health (IOSH).
+You can do a degree or postgraduate diploma recognised by the Institution of Occupational Safety and Health.

-You could study for a health and safety qualification while you’re working.
-You could also take a course before looking for a trainee position.
+You could study for a health and safety qualification while you're working or to improve your chances of finding a trainee position.

 The Occupational Safety and Health Consultants Register has a list of professional bodies and examining boards.